gdonald/ORM-ActiveRecord/README.md

 Things to build in the near future:

-- [ ] Validation: exclusion
-- [ ] Validation: inclusion
+- [ ] Validation: format: with
-- [ ] Validation: format
+- [ ] Validation: length: is, in
-- [ ] Validation: length: add 'is' and 'in' support
+- [ ] Integer field type
-- [ ] Validation: numericality: gt, lt, gte, lte, not, etc.
+- [ ] Validation: numericality: gt, lt, gte, lte, in
 - [ ] Validation: uniqueness
 - [ ] Validation: on: create versus update
 - [ ] Validation: if: and unless: